JamesCoding888/JavaOCP20221017/README.md

  		In general, it's a good idea to experiment with different thread pool configurations and measure their performance to determine the best fit for a specific program.

+> <a href="https://github.com/JamesCoding888/JavaOCP20221017/tree/master/JavaOCP20221017/src/main/java/com/ocp/day20/executor/scheduledexecutorservice">NewSingleThreadScheduledExecutorDemo.java, Lottery1.java, Lottery2.java, Lottery3.java</a>
+- Description:

+		Introduction of this sample code:

+ 		This NewSingleThreadScheduledExecutorDemo class demonstrates the use of the ScheduledExecutorService interface to schedule tasks for

+		execution.

+ 		It creates a new instance of ScheduledExecutorService using the newSingleThreadScheduledExecutor() method of the Executors class,

+ 		which returns a single-threaded executor.

+ 		It then schedules three tasks to run after a delay of one second each using the schedule() method of the ScheduledExecutorService

+		interface.

+	 		1) The first task is an instance of the Lottery1 class

+	 		2) The second task is an instance of the Lottery2 class

+	 		3) The third task is an instance of the Lottery3 class

+		The result of obtaining tasks:

+			1) The first and third's task are obtained using the get() method of the ScheduledFuture interface

+			2) The second task is obtained using the getResult() method of the Lottery2 class

 ------------------------------------------------------------------------------
 # day21 Java Advanced: IO, File, FileReader, BufferedReader, FileWriter, BufferedWriter, URL, InputStream, FileOutputStream, NIO, Path, Paths